EQUIPMENT AND INKS

 For full details on our current range of printers see -

 So what's special about dye sublimation inks?
 Dye sublimation inks are different to the usual inkjet inks that you can buy - they are a formulation of different coloured dyes suspended in liquids that will pass through a standard inkjet printer.
 So it could be argued that they are more dyes than ink in reality.
-You could put dye sublimation inks into any inkjet printer but without a professionally made colour management system (which is custom written for each printer) you will not get vibrant pure colours.
+You could put dye sublimation inks into some other inkjet printers but without a professionally made colour management system (which is custom written for each printer) you will not get vibrant pure colours.
 This is because the printer has it's own profiles which anticipate that you will be using the manufacturer's own ink - if you use dye sublimation inks the colours need adjusting as these inks are not identical to the manufacturer's own inks.

 We are authorised Sawgrass distributors and only offer their range of dye sublimation inks.
-We believe that the support that Sawgrass offers to customers is second to none.

 If you print onto standard plain paper you would find that the ink would sink into the paper, for best sublimation printing results you need a paper that allows the ink to stay on the surface of the paper.